Production best practices: performance and reliability

 Use an init system

 The next layer of reliability is to ensure that your app restarts when the server restarts.
 Systems can still go down for a variety of reasons.
 To ensure that your app restarts if the server crashes, use the init system built into your OS.
-The two main init systems in use today are systemd and Upstart.
+The main init system in use today is systemd.

 There are two ways to use init systems with your Express app: